zjrohrbach/markdown-wkshts/Honors-Agenda.md

 Objectives
 ------------
-- Be able to explain the factors that affect the friction force.
+- Be able to explain how Newton's Laws apply to a rocket launch.

 Agenda
 ---------